SKindij/Asynchronous-Programming-JS/README.md

 > >    foo();     bar();    fer();   baz();    dif();
 > > ```

-> advanced example: We have a production line with 10 machines.\
+> &emsp;advanced example: We have a production line with 10 machines.\
 > Every 10 seconds, we want to calculate speed of each machine and update a dashboard with results.
 > > ```javascript
 > >  function calculateMachineSpeed(machineId) {